 Today some LTE networks in the U.S. can hit peak data speeds of about 40 Mbps, rivaling many broadband connections but still well short of the 4G spec.

 However, the North American average for LTE service is much slower.
 In 2015 the average LTE speed in the U.S. was about 10 Mbps.
 World-wide LTE average speed in 2015 was slightly faster at 13.5 Mbps.
+If you need faster downloads boosting your cell signal may help.
+View our guide on increasing cell phone signal.

 Looking Ahead to 5G